 Renewable energy has historically been deemed too expensive and unreliable to power the grid, but new research (Goldman School of Public Policy, 2020) has overturned that trope for good.
 Wind, solar and storage prices have plummeted so fast that, for example, the United States can reach 90% clean electricity by 2035-without raising customer costs at all from today's levels, and actually decreasing wholesale power costs by 10% (Marcacci, 2020).
 The International Renewable Energy Agency report Renewable Power Generation Costs in 2019 shows that more than half of the renewable capacity added in 2019 achieved lower power costs than the cheapest new coal plants.
-Electricity costs for solar and wind power continued to fall significantly between 2010 and 2019-by 47% for concentrated solar power, 82% for solar photovoltaic (PV), 39% for onshore wind and 29% for offshore wind (IRENA, 2020). vehicles, and cheaper to generate renewable electricity.
-There will be cascading effects through a multitude of industries, from coal to oil to gas.
-This has already started in the machinery sectors which are linked to these industries, from
+Electricity costs for solar and wind power continued to fall significantly between 2010 and 2019-by 47% for concentrated solar power, 82% for solar photovoltaic (PV), 39% for onshore wind and 29% for offshore wind (IRENA, 2020).

-In the 'Our World in Data Energy Dataset',1 wind The moment that the sticker price of an electric vehicle is comparable to that of an internal comand solar energy were scaled up rapidly in recent years; in 2019, renewables accounted for 72% bustion engine (ICE), we enter a new paradigm: of all new capacity additions worldwide (Roser, a world of declining demand for fossil fuels.
-And 2020).
-The global price of electricity from new this then plays out in sector after sector, country coal declined from \$111 to \$109.
-While solar got after country.
-Peak demand for fossil fuels was 89% cheaper and wind 70% cheaper, the price reached in the OECD 16 years ago, in 2005.
-Peak of electricity from coal declined by merely 2%. coal was in 2013.
-Once you start searching for As a consequence, between 2010 and 2018, 411 fossil fuel demand peaks, you find them everymillion people gained access to clean electricity, where.
-We saw peak oil demand and peak fossil fuel demand in 2019/20, and all COVID-19 has and an additional 200 million to clean cooking technologies and fuels (Tracking SDG 7, 2018). done is to bring the peak forward.
+In the 'Our World in Data Energy Dataset',1 wind and solar energy were scaled up rapidly in recent years; in 2019, renewables accounted for 72% of all new capacity additions worldwide (Roser, 2020).
+The global price of electricity from new coal declined from \$111 to \$109.
+While solar got 89% cheaper and wind 70% cheaper, the price of electricity from coal declined by merely 2%.
+As a consequence, between 2010 and 2018, 411 million people gained access to clean electricity, and an additional 200 million to clean cooking technologies and fuels (Tracking SDG 7, 2018).